 DeJulios (664-66 Burnet Ave.) – Home HeadQuarters is working with the owners of Laci’s Tapas Bar to re-purpose this iconic mainstay on Syracuse’s northside transforming it from an Army/Navy surplus store into an industrial kitchen for both existing caterers and food truck operators with a retail component that will provide samples of their products for the public.
 The kitchen will provide a place for budding entrepreneurs in the food preparation industry to get their start in the business before branching out on their own at more permanent locations throughout Central New York.
 The remaining portion of the 13,000+ square foot building will be used to assemble and package the products for shipping and distribution.
 Due to the amount of renovation required, HHQ anticipates opening in the summer of 2019.

 Dublin Arms (429 Ulster Street) – Located in the heart of Tipperary Hill, HHQ is breathing new life into this underutilized and often vacant mixed-use structure.
 By renovating the four apartments upstairs and creating “vanilla shells” for three small businesses downstairs, this project again will provide opportunities for entrepreneurs to start and expand their businesses while providing needed services to the surrounding neighborhoods.
-HHQ is working with the owners of Recess Coffee as one of those commercial tenants which seek to transform the exterior into a green sitting area weaving it in nicely with the pedestrian oriented neighborhood.
-Construction will start in the Fall of 2018 with staggered opening dates through the spring of 2019.
+HHQ is working with the owners of a local coffee and sandwich shop as one of those commercial tenants who plan to transform the exterior into a green sitting area weaving it in nicely with the pedestrian oriented neighborhood.
+Construction has already started, with one commercial tenant already open and the rest with staggered opening dates through the spring of 2019.

 Brown-Lipe Building (1022 W. Fayette Street) – This building played a huge part in Syracuse’s manufacturing history being the site where dozens of patents were originated from (City Hardware has a great history of the inventions that came out of this building.).
 However, the past few decades have seen the building vacant and underutilized even as thousands of cars drive by it every day.
 HHQ took title to this building in 2017 and is working with a local group to renovate the building into three residential units upstairs and a taqueria downstairs.
-Stay tuned for a Fall 2018 opening for both the restaurant and the residential units.
+Residential units are almost complete and the local restaurant owner plans to open in late spring 2019.

 B & B Lounge (340 South Avenue) – The old B & B Lounge provided the surrounding neighborhood with a place to stop in for a drink with friends for many years.
 But as the owners looked to retire they wanted to leave more than memories behind and allow this iconic building to provide entrepreneurial opportunities for the next generation.
 So when HHQ acquired the bar and the 8-unit apartment building on the same property in 2017, it engaged the services of Jamaican-born, Harvard educated and Syracuse University Assistant Professor Sekou Cooke, to lead the redevelopment of this property and to write its’ next chapter.
-Look for work to commence on this property in late 2018 with an opening slated for summer 2019.
+Look for work to commence on this property in early 2019.